asd855280/mlb_analysis/README.md

   2. Batting Avg by opposing team.
   3. Batting Avg by stadium.
   4. Batting Avg by month.

+The purpose of the outcome dashboard is to provide analysis that helps us understand how plays performan when facing different types of opponents.

 #### Data Source
 Data is retrieved from APIs provided by Sport Radar developer